yuwei2010/PocketFlow/docs/node.md

    - Returns `exec_res`, which is passed to `post()`.

 3. **`post(shared, prep_res, exec_res)`**
-   - Optionally writes results back to the `shared` store or decides the next action.
+   - Writes results back to the `shared` store or decides the next action.
-   - Often used to finalize outputs, trigger next steps, or log results.
+   - Examples: finalize outputs, trigger next steps, or log results.
    - Returns a **string** to specify the next action (`"default"` if nothing or `None` is returned).